Today's Bible Reading: 2 Corinthians 12

-On a scale of 1 to 10, how would you rate the perseverance of the contemporary church (or of the church where you attend)?
-How would you rate the efforts of local pastors (shepherds and elders), ministers, and members to reach out to Christians who are struggling with faith issues?
+On a scale of 1 to 10, how would you rate the perseverance of the contemporary church (or of the local church where you attend)?
+How would you rate the efforts of local pastors (shepherds or elders), ministers, and members to reach out to Christians who are struggling with faith issues?
 (These are not judgmental questions, but sincere efforts to evaluate the current situation and think about needed improvements.)
 What would help the church learn to persevere longer in its efforts to reach out, both to the unsaved and to fellow Christians who struggle or walk away from God?
 What advice do you see in this chapter for the contemporary church?

 Dear God, forgive us when we fail to persevere on behalf of the souls of others.
 Help us grow in love and perseverance, give us wisdom and helpful words as we seek to touch others and encourage them.
 Teach us perseverance in prayer, in Jesus' name, Amen.